Solving contradictions to Prabhupāda’s words

-However, different speakers often navigate through it in a few different ways.
+However, different speakers often navigate through it in a few different ways, and that’s what often makes the question dangerous.

 The third is by followers claiming that the senior in question is a pure devotee and therefore he is speaking from the absolute plane and can’t be wrong.
 This can be used as some kind of sacred cow fallacy, argumentum ad verecundiam, or appeal to fear, where a statement is presented as beyond question because a supposedly pure devotee says so, manipulating the audience to accept it.

-See this verse from the Mandukya Upanisad on which I was working recently, for example:
+See this verse from the Mandukya Upanisad, for example:

 “That which has no parts (soundless), incomprehensible (with the aid of the senses), the cessation of all phenomena, all bliss, and non-dual Aum, is the fourth and verily the same as the Ātman.
 He who knows this merges his self in the Self.”